Entyloma ageratinae: Further distribution

 Following the success of the biological control program in Hawaii, a similar approach was adopted.
 Test trials of E. ageratinae were run which exposed 35 plant species to the pathogen.
-Only A. riparia and A. adenophora developed spores symptomatic of the fungus.
-As A. adenophora is also invasive in New Zealand and it only experienced mild effects of the disease, its possible contraction of the disease was not a concern.
+Only A. riparia and A. adenophora developed symptoms of the fungus.
+As A. adenophora is also invasive in New Zealand and only developed small lesions which did not produce spores, its possible contraction of the disease was not a concern.
 The New Zealand Ministry of Agriculture permitted the pathogen to be released in 1998.
 Host specimens were sent from Hawaii on 5 October 1998.
 These were released at nine infestation sites by the end of the year.
+Another control agent, the fruit fly Procecidochares alani, was also released in 2004.
+P. alani also became established in New Zealand, but E. ageratinae had controlled the mistflower population before the impact of the second agent could be measured.

 The fungus spread quickly across the North Island, both through wind dispersal of spores and by inadvertent trafficking by humans and other animals.
 The warm and breezy climate of the North Island likely contributed to the rapid spread of the disease.
-It is now endemic to the plants on the North Island.
-On average, the population of A. riparia declined by 85% as a result of the introduction of A. ageratinae in New Zealand, and native cover has returned to the areas affected.
+It is now naturalized on the North Island.
+On average, the population of A. riparia declined by 85% as a result of the introduction of E. ageratinae in New Zealand, and native ground cover has returned to the areas affected.